Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 - Review how the Legacy Assurance program works here, as it is pivotal for you to utilize this in your sales strategy if you want success at Senior Life.

-- Read reviews of Senior Life on Indeed and Glassdoor.
+- Read reviews of Senior Life Insurance Company on Indeed and Glassdoor.

 - Read (mostly) anonymous opinions on Senior Life on the Insurance Forums.
 Note that the Insurance Forums is very independent-agent focused, so expect some critiques of Senior Life more than support.